 Cleary University reintroduced intercollegiate athletics in the fall of 2012 with cross country and golf for men and women.
-In just four years, the athletic offering has grown to include: baseball, softball, soccer, lacrosse, tennis, wrestling, and team dance.
+In six years, the athletic offering has grown to include: baseball, softball, soccer, lacrosse, tennis, wrestling, and team dance.
 Cleary University is currently a member of the United States Collegiate Athletic Conference (USCAA) and is a new member of the National Association of Intercollegiate Athletics (NAIA).
-Cleary Athletics has produced national championship teams in men's golf (2015) and women's cross country (2016).
-In 2016, Cleary teams in soccer, golf, cross country, baseball and softball all competed in their respective national championship tournaments.
-In the same year, 19 Cleary athletes were named All-Americans and more than 50 students were named to the USCAA National All-Academic Team.
+Cleary Athletics has produced national championship teams in men's golf (2015) and women's cross country (2016 and 2017).
+In 2017, Cleary teams in soccer, golf, cross country, baseball and softball all competed in their respective national championship tournaments.
+In the same year, 20 Cleary athletes were named All-Americans and more than 50 students were named to the USCAA National All-Academic Team.
+Additionally, Cleary University was awarded the USCAA Director's Cup for having the most teams finish in the top three at national championship tournaments.
 You can find more information about Cleary University Athletics at www.clearycougars.com.